kfahn22/L-System-Pattern-Generator/README.md

 <p align="center"><img src="assets/double-dragon.jpg" alt="Dragon rule-set with gear" width="500px"></p>

-Since many of the shapes are a function of parameters that can be altered, I added some sliders to experiment with different rule-set/shape curve combinations and was able to generate some fun patterns.
-I have discovered that both the Hilbert Peano curve relesets can generate some nice backgrounds.
+Since many of the shapes are a function of parameters that can be altered, I added sliders to experiment with different rule-set/shape curve combinations.
+I have discovered that both the Hilbert and Peano curve rule-sets can be used to generate some nice backgrounds.

+Hilbert curve rule-set with gear curve (purple background) and ADH23a ruleset with bicorn shape:

 <p align="center"><img src="assets/hillbert-ADH23a.jpg" alt="Hilbert ruleset with ADH23a design" width="500px"></p>

+Peano curve rule-set with superellipse and rounded cross:

 <p align="center"><img src="assets/peano-rounded-cross.jpg" alt="Peano rule-set with rounded cross" width="500px"></p>